 IZZ Top 10 Holding Snapshot

-The snapshot above shows the top 10 positions in the IZZ fund.
-IZZ target exposure to the 50 largest Chinese companies in Hong Kong which means the fund has a relatively concentrated exposure.
-Top 10 positions account for more than 55% of the fund with remaining 40 companies account for the remainder assets.
+The snapshot highlights the 10 largest positions of the fund.
+IZZ has a relatively concentrated exposure with the top 10 position comprised of more than 55% of the total value.
+The remaining 40 companies account for 45% of the fund.

 The names in the Top 10 holding covers a range of important sectors of the economy:

-- Telecommunication: Largest mobile provider in the world with largest market share in China
+- Telecommunication: China Mobile is the largest mobile provider in the world and have the largest market share in China

-- State Banks: CCB, ICBC and Bank of China
+- Major State Banks: CCB, ICBC and Bank of China

 - Insurance: Ping An and China Life